New York Central Mohawk: Preservation

-Only two Mohawks out of the original 600 built have been preserved.
-This makes them the only examples of large, modern New York Central steam power to survive after all of NYC's Hudsons and Niagaras, along with subsidiary companies P&LE’s and B&A’s Berkshires were scrapped.
-The first, #2933, is a 1929 ALCO-built L-2d and resides at the National Museum of Transportation, St. Louis, Missouri while the second, #3001, is a 1940 ALCO-built L-3a at the National New York Central Railroad Museum in Elkhart, Indiana and is the largest surviving NYC steam locomotive.
+Only two Mohawks out of the original 600 built are preserved.
+One of them, No. 2933, is a 1929 ALCO-built L-2d and resides at the National Museum of Transportation, Kirkwood, Missouri.
+The other Mohawk, No. 3001, is a 1940 ALCO-built L-3a at the National New York Central Railroad Museum in Elkhart, Indiana and is the largest surviving NYC steam locomotive.
+In October 2024, the Fort Wayne Railroad Historical Society announced that they had acquired No. 3001 and made plans to eventually restore it to operating condition.